 December 31,

-Department 2017 2018 2019
+Department 2018 2019 2020

-Full time Employee 404 422 478
+Full time Employee 422 478 504

-Part time Employee 26 27 29
+Part time Employee 27 29 30

-Permanent Contractor 36 41 37
+Permanent Contractor 41 37 32

-Subcontractor 11 34 50
+Subcontractor 34 50 110

-Total 477 524 594
+Total 524 594 676

 In the foregoing table and in each instance herein where number of employees is provided, employees include full time and part time employees, as well as subcontractors and consultants.
 Typically, our employees, as well as our subcontractors and consultants, are employed or engaged for indefinite periods of time and may be dismissed or terminated with or without notice, depending on the jurisdiction and contracts under which they are employed or engaged.
 Under applicable Israeli law, we and our employees are subject to protective labor provisions such as restrictions on working hours, minimum wages, minimum vacation, sick pay, severance pay and advance notice of termination of employment as well as equal opportunity and anti-discrimination laws.
 Orders issued by the Israeli Ministry of Economy make certain industry-wide collective bargaining agreements applicable to us.
 These agreements affect matters such as cost of living adjustments to salaries, length of working hours and week, recuperation, travel expenses, and pension rights.
 Except as otherwise stated hereunder, our employees are not represented by a labor union.
 Under Spanish Labor law, we and our employees are subject to protective labor provisions and collective bargaining agreements, governing, among others, restrictions on working hours, minimum wages, minimum vacation, sick pay, severance pay and advance notice of termination of employment as well as equal opportunity and anti-discrimination laws.
-Our workers in our San Sebastian office in Spain, are represented by a worker's representative, who will be subject to reelection during 2020.
-In addition, our employees in our Madrid office are represented by five worker representatives, who were recently elected for a term of four years and thus will be subject to reelection during 2021.
+Our workers in our San Sebastian office in Spain are represented by a worker's representative, who may be subject to reelection during 2021.
+In addition, our employees in our Madrid office in Spain are represented by five worker representatives, who were recently elected for a term of four years and thus will be subject to reelection during 2021.
 Such representatives represent the employees with respect to labor health and prevention, training and equality.
 We provide our employees with benefits and working conditions which we believe are competitive with benefits and working conditions provided by similar companies.
 We have never experienced labor-related work stoppages and believe that our relations with our employees are good.